About the Clinician

 Passion.
 Experience.
 Diligence.

+Kimberly has been providing psychotherapy for adolescents and adults for over a decade.
 Kimberly is psychodynamically trained at Smith College for Social Work, and uses a strengths-based and person-centered approach to therapy.
+She has worked in a variety of settings including group homes, schools and inpatient hospitals.

 Kimberly has training from the World Professional Association for Transgender Health (WPATH) and completed a year long certification from Widener University in Advanced Transgender Studies.